WIBA-ORG/.github/setup-instructions.md

 - `update-org-readme.py` - The script that generates the README
 - `.github/workflows/update-org-readme.yml` - The GitHub Action workflow

-### 4. Configure GitHub Secrets and Variables
+### 4. Configure GitHub Token
-In your repository settings:
-1. Go to Settings > Secrets and variables > Actions
-2. Add a new secret:
-   - Name: `ORG_README_TOKEN`
-   - Value: Your GitHub token from step 2
-3. Add a new variable:
-   - Name: `GITHUB_ORG`
-   - Value: Your organization name (e.g., `my-org`)
+The workflow uses the default `GITHUB_TOKEN` which is automatically provided by GitHub Actions.
+No additional secrets configuration is needed since the organization name is hardcoded as `WIBA-ORG`.

 ### 5. Enable GitHub Actions
 Ensure GitHub Actions are enabled for your repository.